prysmaticlabs/documentation/website/docs/wallet/withdraw-validator.md

 **Q: Can withdrawal addresses be set to smart contracts?**

 A: Yes, however only account balances will change and there will be no associated triggering of smart contract logic.
 Read [https://eips.ethereum.org/EIPS/eip-4895](https://eips.ethereum.org/EIPS/eip-4895) for more reasoning.

+**Q: I am a non technical user, how can I set my withdrawals in a safe way?**

+A: The guide will still provide a safe way to generate the signed `blstoexecutionchange` messages in an offline environment.
+From there if you're willing to take a small risk on inclusion guarantees some block scanners like beaconcha.in will provide front ends to drag and drop the messages for inclusion to set the withdrawal address.

 import {RequestUpdateWidget} from '@site/src/components/RequestUpdateWidget.js';